I updated the books page on the site ~ www.gotdownsyndrome.net.

 Coleman Institute for Developmental Disabilities, the Mile High Down Syndrome

-Association, the Colorado Springs Down Syndrome Association,
+Association, the Colorado Springs Down Syndrome Association, and the National Institutes

 of Health.